vvanghelue/lambda-mini/README.md

 # lambda-mini

-Low-dependency AWS lambda function framework for mini-services It is an alternative to https://github.com/dougmoscrop/serverless-http
+Low-dependency AWS lambda function framework for mini-services.

+It is an alternative to https://github.com/dougmoscrop/serverless-http

 Features